brunacpg/API-Facebook/README.md

 <p align="justify">

-An uncomplicated illustration demonstrating the process of retrieving Amazon Ads reports for several days, selecting specific metrics, all through Python and the Amazon Ads API.
+An uncomplicated illustration demonstrating the process of retrieving Amazon Ads reports for several days, selecting specific metrics, all through Python and the Facebook API.

 ### Notes